ToneDexter II Support

 Why does my ToneDexter hum?

-If you are using a passive piezo pickup, and sometimes with and active system, you may hear some AC power line hum if your system is not grounded.
-In normal use ToneDexter will be connected to an amplifier or PA system which is grounded, and you will not experience any hum.
+If you are using a passive piezo pickup, and sometimes with an active system, you may hear some AC power line hum if your system is not grounded.
+By grounded we mean connected to a piece of equipment such as a mixer, powered speaker, or amplifier that has a 3-wire grounded mains line plug.
+In normal use ToneDexter will be connected to something which is grounded, and you will not experience any hum.
 But if you do hear hum when training using just headphones, plugging one of the outputs into a grounded system, such as an audio interface or mixer, will eliminate the hum.

 What power supplies can I use?